jaroslav-kubicek/blog/blog/2020-09-14-cypress-gitlab.md

 ## …annnnd it fails

+> This article was written before version 6.0.0 came out which now passes `disable-dev-shm-usage` launch switch to chrome browser by default.
+Following workaround is therefore no longer necessary as it's done automatically for you.
+>
+> If you are still facing such issues, check out the amount of available resources in your CI or try `xvfb` mentioned below.

 Suppose you pushed commits to the repository, a merge request went through review and was merged.
 Everything was up & green.
 Then you went to the office the next day and your colleague asked you to help with the failed job.

 The output shows a weird error: